 Using your street car for a class?
 The Mid-Ohio School recommends the following for all on-track programs:

 Personal vehicles will be required to have, at a minimum, working factory installed restraint systems (working seat belts) or the equivalent.
 Tires should have at least 3/32 tread or be DOT approved race tires.
 Brake pads should be less than ¼ used, performance brake pads recommended.
 No visible fluid leaks.
-No convertibles permitted on Day 2 or Day 3 unless equipped with proper aftermarket roll cage or removable hardtop.
+No convertibles permitted on Day 2 or Day 3 unless equipped with competition permitted aftermarket roll cage or removable hardtop.
 No SUV's, vans or trucks permitted.
-Loaner helmets are available at the track.

 Suggested maintenance to perform prior to arrival: